vishal-android-freak/React-Resources/all-about-redux.md

 	    number: 5
 	}

 `Actions` are plain Javascript object and must have a property of **'type'**.
-Type is usually defined as a string which defines
+Type is usually defined as a string which defines the action bein

 ## Reducers
 `Reducers` are pure functions which accepts `state` and `action` as the parameters.
 Reducers tell us how the application's `state` changes, based on the `action`s sent to the store.